ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 or might be obtained via some other mechanism.

 See {{messages}} for further discussion of the conceptual messages shown in {{dataflow}}.
-Section {{terminology}} provides a more complete definition of all RATS roles.
+{{terminology}} provides a more complete definition of all RATS roles.

 ## Two Types of Environments of an Attester {#twotypes}